Harrisonburg City Hall

 A series of photos documenting the project was continuously updated on the City of Harrisonburg website so the public could see the progress.

-While departments relocated into the space in September of 2015, the city celebrated a grand opening on December 10, 2015, inviting the public to tour the new facility.
+While departments relocated into their new space in September of 2015, the city celebrated a grand opening on December 10, 2015, inviting the public to tour the new facility.

 Let's Build Something